 - The DLPT5 is designed to measure proficiency in the target language regardless of how it has been acquired.
-For this reason, and because of the broad proficiency orientation of the test, its content is not tied to any particular language-training program. - The passages included in the test are sampled from authentic materials and real-life sources such as signs, newspapers, radio and television broadcasts, the Internet, etc. - The passages cover a broad range of content areas, including social, cultural, political, economic, geographic, scientific, and military topics. - Test Format: The test includes instructions on how to take the test, examples of how to answer the questions, and question sets containing the following parts: - Orientation: This is a short statement in English that appears before each passage.
+For this reason, and because of the broad proficiency orientation of the test, its content is not tied to any particular language-training program. - The passages included in the test are sampled from authentic materials and real-life sources such as signs, newspapers, radio and television broadcasts, the Internet, etc. - The passages cover a broad range of content areas, including social, cultural, political, economic, geographic, scientific, and military topics. - Test Format: The test includes instructions on how to take the test, examples on how to answer the questions, and question sets containing the following parts: - Orientation: This is a short statement in English that appears before each passage.
 Its purpose is to identify the context from which the passage is taken. - Passage: This is the only element of the test that is in the target language being tested.
-The maximum length of a listening comprehension passage in the test is approximately 2 minutes.
-The maximum length of a reading comprehension passage is approximately 400 words.
-Most of the passages are much shorter than the maximum length.
+The maximum length of a listening comprehension passage